 Instead, Alexis was forced to change her conduct.
 For months afterwards, she avoided using the main girls’ restrooms on the off-chance that she might find a boy there again.
 She felt like she had to protect herself and be more cautious.
 And it seemed fundamentally unfair—as a female, she should be able to use the female’s privacy spaces without fearing that she’ll encounter a male.
 She should be able to change clothes in the common areas without fearing that she’ll be seen by a male.
 And she should be able to attend to the most private, intimate needs of her body knowing that only other girls will observe or overhear her.
 Alexis has no problem sharing her privacy facilities with students who identify as transgender as long as they are the same sex as she.

 So, she joined the lawsuit against her school.
-This David vs. Goliath endeavor hasn’t been easy.
+This David vs. Goliath endeavor wasn't easy.
 While many people were quietly supportive of the student plaintiffs, Alexis heard some people vocally dehumanizing the courageous students who simply asked that their privacy be protected.
 But the journey wasn’t without its silver lining.
 Alexis said this experience taught her to rely completely on the Lord—she has no choice to do anything but.

 Though in many ways her story and strength set her apart from the average high school student, in other ways, Alexis was just a typical high school girl.
 She’s bubbly and personable.
 She likes to hang out with friends and text on her cell phone.
 She played tennis.
 She sang in choir.
 She participated in student council, and even won two awards—at one time, coming in as #2 for best personality, and another time being voted #1 class clown.

 But where she set herself apart is in her courage to stand up against injustice.
-Boyertown High School failed to protect Alexis’s privacy, or listen to her voice.
+Boyertown High School failed to protect Alexis’ privacy, or listen to her voice.
 So Alexis simply asked the court to protect the privacy, safety, and dignity of every student.